BehaviorTree/btcpp_website/blog/2022-10-09-welcome/index.md

 For me, lowering the entry barrier involved three key steps:

 - writing good documentation (this website).
-- adding tutorials which give the new users a sense of progression.
+- adding tutorials that give the new users a sense of progression.
-- providing a tool that help people learn visually (Groot).
+- providing a tool that helps people learn visually (Groot).

-The documentation of **BT.CPP** is not perfect, but probably a little above the average, considering the average open source project: this costed a lot of time, but paid off enormously.
+The documentation of **BT.CPP** is not perfect, but probably a little above the average, considering the average open source project: this cost a lot of time, but paid off enormously.

-If you have any suggestion about how to improve this site, [let me know](https://github.com/BehaviorTree/btcpp_website/issues).
+If you have any suggestions about how to improve this site, [let me know](https://github.com/BehaviorTree/btcpp_website/issues).